-bronchodilators which relax the airway and are generally designed to be used regularly.
-Systemic corticosteroid medication would likely be protective for a severe episode of asthma.

-- 171. There is an issue of patient non-compliance with preventer medication, possibly due to patients feeling it is intuitively unreasonable to keep using a drug when they feel well and to concerns about the long-term use of inhaled corticosteroids.
+- 162. Preventer treatments contain an anti-inflammatory component (a modified corticosteroid) and when inhaled actually supress the airway inflammation associated with asthma.
+Preventers are one of the few effective treatments for moderate and severe asthma and are highly recommended as a preventative strategy for all but the mildest forms of asthma.
+Most currently prescribed preventers are a combination of inhaled corticosteroid and long-acting bronchodilators which relax the airway and are generally designed to be used regularly.
+Systemic corticosteroid medication would likely be protective for a severe episode of asthma. - 163.
+There is an issue of patient non-compliance with preventer medication, possibly due to patients feeling it is intuitively unreasonable to keep using a drug when they feel well and to concerns about the long-term use of inhaled corticosteroids.
 Prof Douglass advised that the evidence indicates that the routine use of preventers at the prescribed dose is very safe and certainly safer than risking an asthma exacerbation.
-She suggested that there was scope for further patient education, improved health literacy and marketing to improve patient outcomes in this regard, especially for those with moderate to severe asthma. - 172.
+She suggested that there was scope for further patient education, improved health literacy and marketing to improve patient outcomes in this regard, especially for those with moderate to severe asthma. - 164.
 Unopposed, frequent reliever use appears to increase air hyper-responsiveness to non-specific stimuli.
-In a TA event, this means that those asthmatics who do not have the use of a preventer or inhaled corticosteroid are at a greater risk of significant bronchoconstriction in a TA event if they are frequently relying solely on salbutamol (Ventolin). - 173.
+In a TA event, this means that those asthmatics who do not have the use of a preventer or inhaled corticosteroid are at a greater risk of significant bronchoconstriction in a TA event if they are frequently relying solely on salbutamol (Ventolin). - 165.
 There is a distinction that needs to be made between those patients who suffer from severe asthma and those who experience a severe asthma response.
 A patient with severe asthma is one who fails to obtain control of their asthma or who suffers from exacerbations despite maximum doses of inhaled combination preventer therapy.
 On the other hand, the cohort of deceased suffered a very profound severe asthma attack.
-Prof Douglass gave anecdotal evidence from the TA event that patients known to have severe asthma who she and her colleagues might have predicted would be vulnerable in a TA event apparently did not experience difficulties on 21 November 2016. - 174.
-Also available over the counter and therefore accessible without monitoring by any medical practitioner are antihistamine medications, inhaled nasal corticosteroids and topical eye medications for the treatment of the symptoms of seasonal allergic rhinitis or "hay fever", as it is commonly known.
-This places pharmacists in a position to educate their customers and to influence their choices.
-Relevantly, although oral antihistamines appear more popular, studies provide evidence that topical nasal corticosteroids are more effective in head to head studies compared to oral antihistamines and are also associated with reduced asthma exacerbation rates (and so may be protective of hay fever sufferers in a TA event).
+Prof Douglass gave anecdotal evidence from the TA event that patients known to have severe asthma who she and her colleagues might have predicted would be vulnerable in a TA event apparently did not experience difficulties on 21 November 2016.
+November 2016.

-&lt;sup>247 Transcript pages 124-125.
+&lt;sup>230 Transcript pages 124-125.
 Prof Douglass explained that airway hyper-responsiveness is (defined in a strict clinical sense) a response to agonists that cause airway muscle constriction that is greater than what you find in people who don't have asthma, and it can be measured, classically by using methacholine (or mannitol or hypertonic saline).